 Congratulations!
 You have written your first machine learning algorithm and now the computers are one step closer to world domination with this extra bit of artificial intelligence!
-Notice the choice of wording in the first step, you’ll want to “train” the algorithm.
-That’s the term used to describe when the machine is learning from the data, it’s being “trained” by the data just as an apprentice is trained by its master.
+Notice the choice of wording in the first step, you’ll want to train the algorithm.
+That’s the term used to describe when the machine is learning from the data; it’s being trained by the data just as an apprentice is trained by its master.
+The data used to train the algorithm is referred to as the training data.
+In this simple example, the ‘training’ simply involved calculating the mean usage for infected and non-infected using the training data.
+This is a single-step training procedure.
+In contrast, most real machine learning algorithms use iterative or multi-step training procedures, as we’ll describe below.

 TE: I’d suggest adding:

 “In this simple example, the ‘algorithm’ was comparing the usage statistics of the unknown machine to the reference usage parameter.
 The ‘training’ simply involved calculating the mean usage for infected and non-infected using the training data.
 This is a single-step training procedure.
 In contrast, most real machine learning algorithms use iterative or multi-step training procedures, as we’ll describe below.”

+[AR: Thank you, that’s a good addition, and I just cut the first sentence so I didn’t have to explain the difference between a statistics and parameter.]

 Validating the Algorithm

+[AU: More changes from the TE below.
+Okay?
+Thanks, Kevin (PJE)]

-Before you go off thinking that this algorithm is helpful, you should probably make sure.
+Before you rely on this algorithm for real decisions, you need to make sure it is valid.
 You’ll want some way to test how accurate this algorithm is at predicting infected systems.
-Rather than using all of this data to train the algorithm, how about you hold back some of the data to test how accurate the algorithm can predict?
+Rather than using all of this data to train the algorithm, how about you hold back some of the data to test how accurate the algorithm can predict malware?
 The process of “making sure” you have a good approach is one of the strong suits of machine learning.
-It has evolved just as much (if not more so) in computer science as it has statistics and there is a strong element of pragmatism in the field.
-Many techniques have evolved to validate the decisions you’ll make and they are so ingrained in the process, it becomes impossible to not perform those steps as part of the model selection.
+It has evolved just as much (if not more so) in computer science as it has in statistics, and there is a strong element of pragmatism in the field.
+Many techniques have evolved to validate the decisions you’ll make and they are so ingrained in the process, it becomes impossible not to perform those steps as part of the model selection.

-For our example, you will just keep this simple and split the original data into two datasets.
-In reality, you would probably create multiple datasets from the original data, and train the data over multiple iterations (and validations).
+For this example, you will keep it simple and split the original data into two datasets.
+In serious machine learning projects, you would probably create multiple datasets from the original data, and train and test the data over multiple iterations (and validations).

-Once you split our data into two groups, you’ll call the first group the training data, since you’ll use that to train the algorithm, and the second you’ll call the test data, since you’ll use that to yup, you guessed it, test your approach.
+Once you split the data into two groups, as we mentioned, call the first group the training data, since you’ll use it to train the algorithm, and call the second group the test data, since you’ll use it to (yup, you guessed it) test your approach.
 To split the data randomly, make use of the sample() command.
-You will be pulling a random sample of the indexes of the original data and using that to split into the train and test data.
-While there’s no definitive rule on where to make the split (different techniques split in different ways), you will simply take one-third for the test data and train the algorithm on the other two-thirds.
+You will pull a random sample of the indexes (the index is the location in the vector data) of the original data and using that sample to split into the train and test data.
+There’s no definitive rule as to where to make the split (different techniques split in different ways), so you will simply take one third for the test data and train the algorithm on the other two thirds.
+Since there is an element of randomness here we make the splitting repeatable by setting the seed for the random number generator.